bmag/imenu-list/README.md

 # imenu-list
-Emacs plugin to show the current buffer's imenu entries in a seperate buffer
+This Emacs minor-mode creates an automatically updated buffer called `*Ilist*` that is populated with the current buffer's imenu entries.

 To activate imenu-list manually, use `M-x imenu-list-minor-mode`.
 To activate it automatically on startup, add this to your init file: